Withers LLP

-Withersworldwide (Withers Bergman) is an international law firm with offices in the United States, United Kingdom, Europe, Asia, and the Caribbean.
-Withers specializes in tax, trust and estate planning, as well as litigation, employment, family law, and other legal issues facing high-net-worth individuals.
+Withers is an international law firm with offices in the United States, United Kingdom, Europe, Asia, and the Caribbean.
+Withers specializes in tax, trust and estate planning, as well as litigation, employment, family law, and other legal issues for individuals.

 History

-Withers was founded in London, England in 1896.
+One of London's oldest blue blood private client practices, Withers was founded in England in 1896.
 In 2002, Withers merged with the New Haven, Connecticut-based law firm Bergman, Horowitz & Reynolds to form Withers Bergman LLP in the United States and Withers LLP in the United Kingdom and the rest of the world.